savnani5/savnani5/README.md

 ### 👋 Hi there, I’m Paras !

-- 👀 I’m interested in Robotics, Machine Learning and AI.
+- 👀 I’m interested in Robotics, Computer Vision, Machine Learning and AI.
 - 🌱 I’m a Masters in Robotics Student at University Of Maryland.
 - 👯 I’m looking to collaborate on anything that cover my interests!
 - 📫 You can reach me at [savnani5@gmail.com](savnani5@gmail.com)